villekf/OMEGA/README.md

 GATE users should use the gate_main.m file to reconstruct GATE data.
 For non-GATE users, the file you should start with is main_nongate.m.

 A GATE example with GATE macros is available in exampleGATE-folder.
-Simply run the GATE macros as a GATE simulation and then run the gate_main_example-file to reconstruct the data.
+Simply run the GATE macros as a GATE simulation (the GATE material database needs to be in the same folder as the macros) and then run the gate_main_example-file to reconstruct the data.
 By default ASCII data is used.

 Example MAT-files for non-GATE situation can be found from example-folder.
 These files are based on the above GATE-example.